Musicals101.com

 b.
 May 14, 1883?
 (Newton, MA) - d.
 Mar.
 7, 1941 (New York City)

 The most famous female impersonator in 20th Century show business, Eltinge combined an uncanny ability to imitate feminine mannerisms with superlative taste in costumes.
 Two years after starring in the Broadway production Mr. Wix of Wickam (1904), he launched a successful vaudeville career.
 Eltinge took occasional breaks from vaudeville to star in Broadway musicals and silent films.
-In 1912, Eltinge became the only female impersonator ever to have a Broadway theater named after him – it is now the lobby of the AMC multiplex cinema on 42nd Street.
-But Eltinge saw his fame melt away as vaudeville collapsed and Depression-era audiences lost their taste for cross-dressing performers.
-He was appearing at Billy Rose's Diamond Horseshoe in Manhattan at the time of his death.
+In 1912, Eltinge became the only female impersonator ever to have a Broadway theater named after him – it is now the facade and lobby of the AMC multiplex cinema on 42nd Street.
+But Eltinge saw his fame melt away as vaudeville collapsed and Depression-era audiences became hostile towards cross-dressing performers.
+He fell ill while appearing at Billy Rose's Diamond Horseshoe in Manhattan, and died of a cerebral hemorrhage ten days later.
 Although Eltinge never married and lived a scandal free life, opinions on his sexual preferences remain divided.

 Erlanger, Abraham Lincoln